denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 - Click the "Remove USB filter" icon.
 - In the VM window, click on "Devices > USB Devices" and un-check the device in the pop-up menu.
 If you have your computer's list of drives visible, you should see the USB device reappear in the list.

+**NOTE: Because each USB drive will have a unique name/signature, you will need to perform this procedure each time you swap in a new drive for a full one being sent back to Densho HQ.**